 Canadian Digestive Health Foundation

-FAQs about clostridium difficile.
+FAQs about Clostridium difficile.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/HAI/pdfs/cdiff/Cdiff_tagged.pdf.
-Accessed June 26, 2013.
+Accessed February 9, 2016.

 Navaneethan U, Venkatesh PG, Shen B. Clostridium difficile infection and inflammatory bowel disease: understanding the evolving relationship.
-World J Gastroenterol .
-2010;16(39):4892-904.
+World J Gastroenterol.
+2010;16(39):4892-4904.

-Rebmann T, Carrico RM, et al. Preventing Clostridium difficile infections: An executive summary of the Association for Professionals in Infection Control and Epidemiology's elimination guide.
+Rebmann T, Carrico RM, Association for Professionals in Infection Control and Epidemiology.
+Preventing Clostridium difficile infections: an executive summary of the Association for Professionals in Infection Control and Epidemiology's elimination guide.
 Am J Infect Control.
 2011;39(3):239-242.

 Surawicz CM, Brandt LJ, et al. Guidelines for diagnosis, treatment, and prevention of Clostridium difficile infections.
 Am J Gastroenterol.
 2013;108(4):478-498.